Crop Insurance

 Crop insurance will cover losses of crops and crop price fluctuations, but it doesn't cover the rest of your farm.
 You also need to protect your home and its contents, other buildings on your land, equipment, irrigation systems, combines, livestock, and many other things you use to carry out your farming operations.

-Liability insurance also covers if you, one of your employees, or an animal you own damages someone else's property.
+Liability insurance also provides coverage if you, one of your employees, or an animal you own damages someone else's property.
 Other protections typically provided by a general liability policy are medical expenses for someone injured on your property and product liability.
 An independent insurance agent can help you find this crucial coverage.

 • Business interruption or loss of income: Covers a loss of income if a listed work stoppage occurs.
 Coverage provides revenue and operating expenses for up to 12 months or until the situation is resolved.

 • Workers' compensation: Protects you if someone you employ gets injured, becomes ill, or dies due to working at your farm.
 Insurance pays for medical expenses and compensates the injured employee for lost wages if they are not able to return to work.
-Laws requiring this coverage vary from state to state.
+Laws requiring this coverage for farms vary from state to state.

 Your independent insurance agent will help you determine if these coverages or others included in business insurance make sense for your farm.